If you’re like most Americans, you probably had to take out student loans to pay for your college education.

 - List all of your debts in ascending order, beginning with your smallest debt and work your way up to your largest debt.
-If two debts are very close in size, list the debt with the largest interest first on your list of repayments.
+If two debts are very close in size, list the debt with the highest interest rate first.

 - Commit to paying the minimum balance on all of your loans and divert all excess cash to your smallest balance.

-- Repeat this process until all of your loans have been paid in full.
+- Repeat this process until all your loans have been paid in full.